Peter Attia – Science of Longevity

 Some of my fondness likely comes from confirmation bias.
 Attia’s material is very close to many of the conclusions I reached when I was trying to understand what leads to a healthy life.
 I captured my preliminary conclusions in Health and Fitness in One Post.

 Attia notes that the biggest threat to longevity are chronic diseases (CDC).
-He groups these into four catagories of chronic diseases:
+He groups these into four catagories of chronic diseases which he sometimes refers to as the four horseman:

 • Metabolic Disease (a spectrum of everything from hyperinsulinemia to insulin resistance to fatty liver disease to type 2 diabetes).
-These are arguably the most preventable diseases through diet and exercise are also contributes to atherosclerotic disease.
+These are arguably the most preventable diseases through diet and exercise.
+Metabolic disease also contributes to atherosclerotic and possibility neurodegenerative diseases and some forms of cancer.

 • Atherosclerotic Disease (comprised of cardiovascular disease and cerebrovascular disease).
 I haven’t personally studied this group of diseases.
 It’s the next thing I want to study.
 Number one on all cause mortality.